|

 Photograph Collection, 1900-1950s and undated

-2064 b x w prints and negatives
+2064 B/W prints and negatives

 SWCPC 778

-Collection of various images of family portraits and activities,
+Collection of various images of family portraits and activities, ranch life and

-passed down to the children of W. R. McEntire.
-George received title to 23,000 acres in
+the land was passed down to the children of W. R. McEntire.
+George received

-1906.
-Each of his children George H., Jr. and Virginia inherited 16,233 acres in 1962.
+title to 23,000 acres in 1906.
+Each of his children George H., Jr. and Virginia

-Virginia ran the ranch the under the name VJ Ranch while George H. McEntire, Jr. called
+inherited 16,233 acres in 1962.
+Virginia ran the ranch the under the name VJ

-his the U Ranch.
-Currently the ranch is owned by Ruth Caldwell the daughter of George H.
+is owned by Ruth Caldwell the daughter of George H. McEntire, Jr. Her son Chris

-McEntire, Jr. Her son Chris manages the sheep and cattle ranch for the family.
+manages the sheep and cattle ranch for the family.

 Underwood, Arch

-Photograph collection, 1912-1966
+Photograph Collection, 1912-1966

 50 copy prints